-Basically the functions of polysaccharides are broken into two categories:
+Basically, the functions of polysaccharides are broken into two categories:

 The most important storage polysaccharide in humans is starch which is used for storage in plants and when consumed by humans is broken down in the intestines into glucose which is used for energy throughout the body and glycogen which is used to store glucose for future use in the human body.
-Starch can be broken down in the upper intestines into its individual glucose molecules which are then transferred through the intestinal wall into the blood stream.
+Starch can be broken down in the upper intestines into its individual glucose molecules which are then transferred through the intestinal wall into the bloodstream.

-Structural polysaccharides include cellulose which forms the cell walls in green plants and chitin which forms the cell walls of many things such as shell fish, insects, fungi and octopus and pectin which is found inside plant cell walls.
+Structural polysaccharides include cellulose which forms the cell walls in green plants and chitin which forms the cell walls of many things such as shellfish, insects, fungi and octopus and pectin which is found inside plant cell walls.
 Many forms of structural polysaccharides act as dietary fibre/soluble fibre in the human body when ingested.

 Most structural polysaccharides cannot be metabolised by humans.
 Some, however, can be broken down by bacteria in the bowel.
 Dietary fibre is used by our bodies to alter the environment of our intestinal tract and to redirect some of the bodies activities.
 Soluble fibre works to absorb excess glucose before it is absorbed through the intestinal wall.
 This helps to lower blood sugar levels.
-It also helps to lower the fat levels in our blood by reducing the amount of metabolised fats and after being fermented by bacteria in the bowel it releases short chain fatty acids (the good fats).
+It also helps to lower the fat levels in our blood by reducing the amount of metabolised fats and after being fermented by bacteria in the bowel it releases short-chain fatty acids (the good fats).

 Soluble fibre also helps remove bile acids in the small intestines and carries them out of the body thus lowering cholesterol.
-Insoluble fibre helps to move food through the intestines easily creating a bouncy affect and preventing constipation and consequently the buildup of harmful bacteria.
+Insoluble fibre helps to move food through the intestines easily creating a bouncy effect and preventing constipation and consequently the buildup of harmful bacteria.
 The following is an excerpt from:

 “Examples of non-starch polysaccharides: